dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

   - If you have issues, the first thing to do is switch to using the `staff_nrf_init` routine.
-  - Make sure you look at the first few test cases, since they have alot of comments about where stuff is.
+  - Make sure you look at the first few test cases, since they have a lot of comments about where stuff is.

 Key pages:
   - p 57-63: The full set of NRF registers.